Newly Made Camera (1980s)

 More cardboard construction: Detachable cargo/carry box for bike rack

-photo to the left, the two smaller cameras in the foreground are small
+two smaller cameras in the foreground are small paper models

-fold them to make the camera bodies and lenses.
-For details, go to the Stonefield
+to make the camera bodies and lenses.
+For details, go to the

 Alas, these fold-up cameras are not meant to be used as pinhole cameras.
 However, with a little extra work, you might be able to modify them to work that way.
 A pinhole camera is just a light-tight box with a pinhole in the front and film in the back.
 See How to Make and Use a Pinhole Camera by Kodak.

-not a real Hasselblad camera.
-It's a cardboard model and a working pinhole camera built
+Hasselblad camera.
+It's a cardboard model and a working

 Gray Chang Guest Book